Skip to content

 df_matched_alert_upgrade_members List of all matching alert upgrade notification member information when selected to send by members

-df_alert_info Recorded alert notification information
+df_alert_info Record alert notification information

 df_is_silent Whether the event is muted, value is string "true" / "false"